uwnlp/neuralccg/README.md

-# neuralccg
+# Neural CCG

-Codebase for Global Neural CCG Parsing with Optimality Guarantees (Lee et al. 2016)
+This will be the codebase for Global Neural CCG Parsing with Optimality Guarantees (Lee et al. 2016).

+Coming soon!